renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 1. Extract `route_name` from Envoy request headers or metadata
 2. Lookup route in `route_policies` configuration
 3. **Route Not Found**: If route not found, return `CONTINUE` instruction to Envoy (no policy execution)
-4. Map each policy in `request_policy_chain` to available agents:
+4. **All-or-Nothing Validation**: For each policy in `request_policy_chain`, perform two-stage validation:

+   **Stage 1: Check if policy is supported by ANY agent**
-   - Query agent registry for agents supporting each policy
+   - Query agent registry to find if ANY agent (healthy or unhealthy) declares support for this policy
+   - If NO agent supports the policy → **Configuration Error**
+     - Return `IMMEDIATE_RESPONSE` with `policy_not_supported_response` (500 Internal Server Error)
+     - Log error with unsupported policy names

+   **Stage 2: Check if supporting agents are healthy**
-   - Filter by health status (only healthy agents)
+   - Filter supporting agents by health status (only healthy agents)
-   - Verify ALL policies can be mapped to available agents
-5. **All-or-Nothing Validation**: Check if all policies in the chain are supported
+   - If policy is supported but ALL supporting agents are unhealthy → **Temporary Unavailability**
+     - Return `IMMEDIATE_RESPONSE` with `agent_unavailable_response` (503 Service Unavailable)
+     - Log warning with unhealthy agent names

+   **Success: All policies have healthy supporting agents**
-   - If ALL policies can be mapped to agents: Create execution plan grouping consecutive policies by agent
+   - Create execution plan grouping consecutive policies by agent

-   - If ANY policy is unsupported: Return `IMMEDIATE_RESPONSE` with configured `validation_failure_response` (log warning)
-6. Execute the validated policy chain across agents in the correct order
+5. Execute the validated policy chain across agents in the correct order

 **Important**: The order of agent execution follows the policy chain order.
 This may result in calling the same agent multiple times in non-sequential order (e.g., agent1 → agent2 → agent1 → agent3).